 Your Cost Per Click (CPC) is the amount you pay when someone clicks your ad.
 CPC varies based on:

-Some keywords cost just a few pence; others (like legal or finance terms) can cost several pounds per click.
+Some keywords cost just a few pence; others can cost several pounds per click.

 Your ad’s position isn’t just about your bid, it’s also influenced by your Ad Rank, which is calculated using: